Law-Abiding-Troller/Tool-Upgrades/README.md

 # Tool-Upgrades
 My Tool Upgrades Subnautica mod.
 Requires Nautilus.
-While technically ready, it only contains Literal Seaglide Upgrades.
+While technically ready, it only contains 3 of the tools to upgrade.
 I plan to add much much more.
 ## I can Promise this
 Almost ALL tools will have upgrades by the time this is released.
-# Release with only current set?
+## News
-I have a question for all who want this mod: Do you guys want Tool Upgrades to release now and update per tool?
-Leave a comment to vote.
+This "mod" is a library mod for the other mods (such as Literal Seaglide Upgrades, Repair Tool Upgrades, Air Bladder Upgrades, etc.).
+Meaning if you download this mod you can download any of the other mods that require this one and they will work.